Skip to Content

 The city has no shortage of Christmas lights and displays!
 Here are a few more locations where you can see some more festive decor (because one can never get enough, amirite?):

-The decorations in front of the office buildings at 100 California St. are one of my favorite photo spots during Christmas in San Francisco!
+The decorations in front of the office buildings at 100 California St. are one of my favorite San Francisco Christmas photo spots!
 Those giant red ornaments make the perfect backdrop for all your holiday Instagram photos.
 The flower pots which usually adorn the steps out front are also replaced by poinsettias, which also add a festive touch to your photos.

 Quite possibly the most extra house you’ll see during Christmas in San Francisco.
 Tom Taylor and Jerry Goldstein have been together for 43 years, and they have put together spectacular holiday display in front of their house, located at 3650 21st St., for almost 30 years.